raspberrychris/cuckoo_clocks/content/blog/where-do-cuckoo-clocks-come-from.md

 ---
-title: "How do cuckoo clocks work?"
+title: "Where do cuckoo clocks come from?"
-description: "How do cuckoo clocks work"
+description: "Where do cuckoo clocks come from?"
 ---

 ## The Captivating History of Cuckoo Clocks: Origins in the Black Forest and Journey Around the World